-When you see incorrect information concerning payments, personal information, or information that is still on your report that should be removed, here are the steps to take to get the error corrected.
+If you see any incorrect information concerning payments, personal information, or information still on your report that should be removed, follow these steps to correct the error:

-The first thing that you need to do is get your supporting evidence together.
-Whatever you might need, including receipts, statements or any other information that can help your case, get it all together so that it can support your claim.
+- Gather supporting documentation, including receipts, statements or any other information that can help your case.
+Get it all together so that it can support your claim.

-Contact Equifax Canada and TransUnion Canada, since each credit reporting agency will have to change the information.
+- Contact Equifax Canada and TransUnion Canada, the two credit reporting agencies responsible for changing the information.
 When the credit agencies receive your information, they will contact your lender to check the error.
-If the lender agrees that an error has been made, the agencies will then update your file.
+The agencies will update you if the lender agrees that a mistake has been made.

-Whether you choose step 2 or step 3, please review the laws in your province, because some will require that any lender who has looked at your credit report since the error was recorded should be sent a revised credit report.
+Ensure you review the laws in your province because some will require that any lender who has looked at your credit report since the error was recorded should be sent a revised credit report.

-If you think that either the credit reporting agency or your lender are not resolving your issue to your liking, go to the top.
-Ask to speak with a person who is senior to the person you are dealing with.
+- If you think the credit reporting agency or your lender is not resolving your issue to your liking, go to the top.
+Ask to speak with someone senior at the organization you are dealing with.

-When you are dealing with a lender that is regulated by the federal government, and they are refusing to correct an error, you can complain.
-Ask what the process is for complaint procedures, or go to the Financial Consumer Agency of Canada, since they have a list of procedures for handling complaints for institutions that are federally regulated.
+When you are dealing with a lender that the federal government regulates, and they are refusing to correct an error, you can complain.
+Ask what the process is for complaint procedures, or go to the Financial Consumer Agency of Canada since they have a list of methods for handling complaints about federally regulated institutions.

-If you are still dissatisfied, and concerned about your credit report, ask for a free consumer statement.
-You can write up to a 100- or 200-word statement, depending on your province.
-The statement will be attached to your report and a lender can consider it when they are making lending decisions.
+- If you are still dissatisfied and concerned about your credit report, ask for a free consumer statement.
+Depending on your province, you can write up to a 100- or 200-word statement.
+The message will be attached to your report, and a lender can consider it when making lending decisions.

 If you’re concerned about an error in your credit report or your credit score, we at SolveYourDebts.com can help.
 Contact us today for a free consultation.